TAO Toolkit Quick Start Guide

 The sample output of the above command is:

-usage: tao [-h] {list,stop,info,dataset,deploy,model} ...
-Launcher for TAO optional arguments: -h, --help show this help message and exit task_groups: {list,stop,info,dataset,deploy,model}
+usage: tao [-h] {list,stop,info,augment,bpnet,classification,detectnet_v2,dssd,emotionnet,faster_rcnn,fpenet,gazenet,gesturenet, heartratenet,intent_slot_classification,lprnet,mask_rcnn,punctuation_and_capitalization,question_answering, retinanet,speech_to_text,ssd,text_classification,converter,token_classification,unet,yolo_v3,yolo_v4,yolo_v4_tiny} ...
+Launcher for TAO optional arguments: -h, --help show this help message and exit tasks: {list,stop,info,augment,bpnet,classification,detectnet_v2,dssd,emotionnet,faster_rcnn,fpenet,gazenet,gesturenet,heartratenet ,intent_slot_classification,lprnet,mask_rcnn,punctuation_and_capitalization,question_answering,retinanet,speech_to_text, ssd,text_classification,converter,token_classification,unet,yolo_v3,yolo_v4,yolo_v4_tiny}

 list